microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 Awesome!
 Using `Task.Run` in the mock methods introduces concurrency in the test, which allows the two `CreateAccount` methods to execute asynchronously and race with each other.
-This is similar to how invoking the production implementation of `IDbCollection` (i.e. the actual backend NoSQL database) typically happens asynchronously, so network calls do not block the rest of the system.
+This is similar to how invoking the production implementation of `IDbCollection` (i.e. the actual backend NoSQL database) typically happens asynchronously by spinning off a new task, so network calls do not block the rest of the system.

 Can you make the above mock a little more generally applicable, so you don't have to write custom mocks for each test case?
-What if you model it in a way that simulates more closely the behavior of the actual `IDbCollection`?
+What if you model it in a way that more closely simulates the behavior of the actual `IDbCollection`?
 Let's write such a mock that we can use in concurrency unit tests for the `AccountManager`.